cypress-io/cypress-documentation/source/dashboard/overview/runs-dashboard.md

 ***To record your tests:***

-1. First {% url 'set up the project to record' projects-dashboard#Set-up-a-Project-to-Record %}.
+1. First {% url 'set up the project to record' projects-dashboard#Set-up-a-project-to-record %}.
 2. Then {% url 'record your runs' runs-dashboard %}.

 # What is recorded during a test run?